Workday (WDAY) Received its Third Buy in a Row

-After Goldman Sachs and Mizuho Securities gave Workday (NASDAQ: WDAY) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
-Analyst Kash Rangan reiterated a Buy rating on Workday today and set a price target of $260.00.
-The company’s shares closed last Monday at $171.20.
+After Goldman Sachs and Mizuho Securities gave Workday (NASDAQ: WDAY) a Buy rating last month, the company received another Buy, this time from Monness.
+Analyst Brian White maintained a Buy rating on Workday today and set a price target of $262.00.
+The company’s shares closed last Monday at $165.80.

-According to TipRanks.com, Rangan is a 5-star analyst with an average return of 13.2% and a 68.5% success rate.
-Rangan covers the Technology sector, focusing on stocks such as Zoom Video Communications, Salesforce, and ServiceNow.
+According to TipRanks.com, White is a top 100 analyst with an average return of 22.6% and a 69.7% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Workday with a $211.70 average price target, representing a 25.3% upside.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Workday with a $211.22 average price target, implying a 23.9% upside from current levels.
 In a report issued on February 14, Mizuho Securities also maintained a Buy rating on the stock with a $225.00 price target.

 See today’s analyst top recommended stocks >>